cedadev/cis/doc/aggregation.rst

   * ``t=[2011-11-03T12:00,2013-01,P1M]``

+  **Multi-dimensional gridded coordinates**

+  Some gridded coordinates can span multiple dimensions, such as hybrid height.
+These coordinates can be aggregated over as normal, but note that if you only aggregate over a subset of the dimensions a mean kernel will always be used, and no area weighting will be taken into account.

 ``<outputfile>``
   is an optional argument to specify the name to use for the file output.
 This is automatically given a ``.nc`` extension if not